necst/QUEKUF/README.md

 ## Default Configurations

-We provide already built configurations for QUEKUF.
+We provide already-built configurations for QUEKUF.
-These binaries are contained in `Build` within the corresponding folder (e.g., binaries build for code distance D = 3 are stored in the `D3` folder).
+These binaries are contained in `Build` within the corresponding folder (e.g., binaries built for code distance D = 3 are stored in the `D3` folder).
-Each folder contains a precompiled host, a bitstream and a dataset that can be used to reproduce the results of the paper.
+Each folder contains a precompiled host, a bitstream, and a dataset that can be used to reproduce the results of the paper.

 ## Building QUEKUF